valentina-maggio/CV/README.md

 **[Makers Academy](https://makers.tech/), London, UK (Jan 2022 - current)**

-- 16-week intensive software development course
+- 16-week intensive software development course.
-- Focus on Test Driven Development, with an emphasis on pair programming and working in an agile way
+- Focus on Test Driven Development, with an emphasis on pair programming and working in an agile way.
 - Built 10+ web applications primarily in Ruby and Javascript, with emphasis placed on self-led learning.
-- Technologies covered: please see [Tech Skills](#tech-skills)
+- Technologies covered: please see [Tech Skills](#Tech Skills).
-- Volunteered to mentor two junior students
+- Volunteered to mentor two junior students.

 **[University of Verona](https://www.univr.it/en/home), Verona, Italy**

 _MSc Banking and Finance (Sep 2012 - Dec 2014)_

-- Major in quantitative finance, derivatives and computational maths
+- Major in quantitative finance, derivatives and computational maths.
-- 1st class honours
+- 1st class honours.

 **[University of Verona](https://www.univr.it/en/home), Verona, Italy**

 _BSc Business Administration (Sep 2008 - Apr 2012)_

-- Major in business administration, economics and statistics
+- Major in business administration, economics and statistics.
-- 2:1
+- 2:1.

 ---